Skip to main content

 Adipose tissue is a dynamic endocrine organ, and the expression and activity of the androgen receptor within it are critical determinants of metabolic health.
 Research demonstrates that AR expression differs between fat depots, with higher levels often found in subcutaneous adipose tissue compared to omental (visceral) fat.

 The activation of AR by testosterone directly influences adipogenesis, the process by which preadipocytes differentiate into mature, lipid-storing fat cells.
 Studies have shown that testosterone, acting through the AR, can inhibit adipogenic differentiation.
-This molecular action helps explain the observed reduction in fat mass and improvement in with TRT.
+This molecular action helps explain the observed reduction in fat mass and improvement in body composition with TRT.
 By suppressing the formation of new fat cells, androgens shift the body’s physiological balance toward the maintenance and accretion of lean muscle mass.

 Furthermore, AR signaling modulates the expression of a host of genes involved in lipid and glucose metabolism within mature adipocytes.
 This includes enzymes responsible for both synthesizing and inactivating androgens locally, creating a complex system of autocrine and paracrine regulation.